Publication Policy

 - Openness and clarity: Share data, materials, tools, and findings to the extent permitted by law and ethics; be receptive to critique and new ideas.

-- Confidentiality: Protect confidential communications and records.
+- Confidentiality: Protect confidential communications and records, including personnel files, proprietary or state secrets, and patient information.

 Plagiarism & Similarity Check Policy